 The Toronto School media theories of Harold Adams Innis and Marshall McLuhan form a significant backdrop for Sarah’s research and teaching.
 She focuses on topics related to time, technology and social difference as well as feminist approaches to technology.
 Her first book, In the Meantime: Temporality and Cultural Politics was published by Duke University Press in 2014.
 Sarah is working on her second monograph, which considers the relationship between technology and the gendered politics of exit.
 This book outlines the possibility and necessity of a feminist “technological determinist” politics rooted in McLuhan’s media theory.

-This year at the McLuhan Centre for Culture and Technology, Sarah is also editing a volume with Rianka Singh titled MsUnderstanding Media based on her first year of programming at the Centre.
+During the 2020-21 year, Sarah is editing a volume with Rianka Singh titled MsUnderstanding Media based on her first year of programming at the Centre.
 This edited book brings together media scholars to engage with a feminist approach to The Medium is The Message.
 It is currently under contract with Duke University Press.

 Sarah edited and published a special issue of the Canadian Journal of Communication on the Many McLuhans Symposium held at the Fisher Library on September 21, 2018 to honour the inclusion of McLuhan's library into the UNESCO Memory of the World Register.